KNOW WHEN TO SEND THE MULTITUDES AWAY

 24 And let us consider one another in order to stir up love and good works,

-It is undoubtedly very good, necessary, and highly rewarding for you to fellowship regularly with other born-again believers.
+It is undoubtedly very good, necessary, and enriching for you to fellowship regularly with other born-again believers.

 The Bible reports that the early Church met and had fellowship daily.